vicb/flyXC/libs/windy-sounding/README.md

 The windy team is working on improving the user experience on mobiles.
 They will also add plugin support in the native apps - you soon won't have to open windy.com in a browser to see the plugin.

-## Updating the plugin

-Windy plugins do not auto-update for now.

-You have to manually delete the plugin and re-install it to update to the latest available version.

 ## Notes

 - On desktop, you can scroll (mouse wheel) on the sounding diagram to go forward/backward in time - (pressing ctrl or shift will jump to the next/previous day),